yueqiusun/yueqiusun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a graduate student in the Center for Data Science department at NYU, working with Prof. Anli Liu, Prof. Shirley Ho, and postdoc fellow Xiaojing Wu.
-My research interests include Machine Learning, Deep Learning, Computer Vision, Natural Language Processing and Data Mining.
+My research interests include Machine Learning, Computer Vision, Adversarial Deep Learning and Reinforcement Learning.

 Five years of study in Statistics and Data Science have given me a solid understanding in Statistical Machine Learning, Bayesian Inference, Deep Learning and Data Mining.
 What motivates me to move forward is my eager to constantly explore and learn.
 I hope to continue learning and exploring and contribute to the development of machine intelligence.